 At the time of publication, the onus of proof was on the taxpayer for transfer pricing matters in Australia, the United States, Canada, China, Hong Kong, Singapore, the United Kingdom, Ireland, France and Germany.
-This means most multinationals already prepare transfer pricing documentation that satisfies the burden of proof for other countries.
-Putting the onus of proof for transfer pricing matters onto the taxpayer means that taxpayers who have material transfer pricing arrangements will need to prepare transfer pricing documentation that provides adequate evidence that their transfer pricing positions are correct (that is, they are determined using arm's length conditions).
+This means most multinationals already prepare transfer pricing documentation that satisfies the onus of proof for other countries.

+Putting the onus of the proof onto the taxpayer increases the importance of transfer pricing documentation.
+A lack of adequate documentation may make it difficult for the company to rebut alternative arm's length conditions proposed by Inland Revenue.